dorythecat/TransforMate/docs/commands/transformation/transform.md

 ```

 ### The `transform_function`
-`transform_function` is a utility function inside the code of TransforMate that is
+The `transform_function` is a utility function inside the code of TransforMate that
-used through many of the transformation category commands, and contains most of the
+is used through many of the transformation category commands, and contains most of
-transformation logic.
+the transformation logic.
 Following here is an approximation of said logic.

 ```mermaid
 flowchart TD